Budgeted Indirect Adversarial Attack on Graph-Based Anomaly Detection in Sensor Networks: Methodology

 \section{Methodology}

-This section introduces BETA, the proposed grey-box evasion attack strategy, and outlines the graph explanation module employed for selecting target nodes (Section~\ref{sec:gafexplainer}) and the topology-based heuristic used to prune the set of candidate influencer nodes (Section~\ref{sec:centrality}).
+This section outlines the graph explanation module employed for selecting influencer nodes (Section~\ref{sec:gafexplainer}) and the topology-based heuristic used to prune the set of candidate nodes (Section~\ref{sec:centrality}).
 Figure~\ref{fig:Proposedframework} describes different steps of BETA, from training a surrogate model, to identifying candidate influential nodes and pruning it, to performing the evasion attack by adding carefully crafted noise to features of these nodes.

 Since the attacker does not have knowledge of the victim model, it has to train a surrogate model to approximate the anomaly detection outcome of the victim model for the target node.
-Using query access to the victim model, the attacker constructs a dataset for training the surrogate model consisting of multiple pairs of historical measurement and node label for the target node, i.e., $\{(\mathbf{X}^t, y_{u}^{(t)})\}_{t=1,\cdots,l}$.
-Hence, the surrogate model integrates a forecasting module with a threshold based anomaly detection module (see Eq.~\ref{eq:thresholding}), which outputs a binary anomaly label in $\{0,1\}$ for the target node (0 = normal, 1 = anomalous).
+Using query access to the victim model, the attacker constructs a dataset for training the surrogate model consisting of multiple pairs of historical measurements and the label for the target node, i.e., $\{(\mathbf{X}^t, y_{u}^{(t)})\}_{t=1,\cdots,l}$.
+Hence, the surrogate model integrates a forecasting module with a threshold based anomaly detection module (see Eq.~\ref{eq:thresholding}), which outputs a binary anomaly label for the target node (0 = normal, 1 = anomalous).
 The surrogate model is trained using the cross-entropy loss.

 Algorithm~\ref{alg:beta} presents the steps of BETA.
-The first step is to choose the influencer nodes given the attacker's budget $B$, the adjacency matrix $\mathbf{A}$, and the surrogate model $f_{\zeta}$.
-We explain this process in the following subsections.
+The attacker first chooses the influencer nodes given the strict budget $B$, the adjacency matrix $\mathbf{A}$, and the surrogate model $f_{\zeta}$.
+We outline this process in the following subsections.
 After obtaining the set of influencer nodes, denoted as $\bar{\mathcal{V}}$, and compromising these sensors, the attacker uses PGD to iteratively perturb the node features of the compromised sensors.
 Specifically, we initialize PGD by uniformly sampling an initial feature matrix from an $\ell_\infty$-ball around the original input and masking the elements in that matrix that correspond to the non-influencer nodes.
 This gives $\mathbf{X}_{0}$ defined below:

-where $\odot$ denotes Hadamard product, and $\mathbf{S}_{\bar{\mathcal{V}}}$ denotes a binary selector matrix with rows corresponding to the selected influencer nodes are vectors of 1 and other rows are vectors of 0.
+where $\odot$ is Hadamard product, and $\mathbf{S}_{\bar{\mathcal{V}}}$ denotes a binary selector matrix with rows corresponding to the selected influencer nodes are vectors of 1 and other rows are vectors of 0.